Note 8 - Stock Options and Warrants

 No income tax benefit has been recognized for share-based compensation arrangements.
 The Company has recognized plantation development costs totaling $124,565 related to a liability that was satisfied by the issuance of warrants in 2008.
 Otherwise, no share-based compensation cost has been capitalized in the consolidated balance sheet.

-A summary of the status of options and compensation-based warrants at December 31, 2012 and 2013, and changes during the years then ended is presented in the following table:
+A summary of the status of options and compensation-based warrants at June 30, 2013, and changes during the six months then ended is presented in the following table:

+At June 30, 2013, options to acquire 80,000 shares of common stock have no stated contractual life.
 The fair value of other stock option grants and compensation-based warrants is estimated on the date of grant or issuance using the Black-Scholes option pricing model.
-Options to purchase 14,100,000 shares of common stock were issued in the year ended December 31, 2013 and 13,780,000 in the year ended 2012.
-The weighted average fair value of stock options issued during the years ended December 31, 2013 and 2012 as $0.015 and $.00916, respectively.
-The weighted-average assumptions used for the stock options granted and compensation-based warrants issued during the years ended December 31, 2013 and 2012 were risk-free interest rate of 1.30% and .
-628%, volatility of 181% and 178%, expected life of 5.0 years, and dividend yield of zero.
+3,450,000 options were issued in the six-month period ended June 30, 2013 and none in the six-month period ended 2012.
+The weighted average fair value of stock options issued during the six months ended June 30, 2013 as $0.15.
+The weighted-average assumptions used for the stock options granted and compensation-based warrants issued during the six months ended June 30, 2013 were risk-free interest rate of 0.77%, volatility of 181%, expected life of 5.0 years, and dividend yield of zero.
 The expected life of stock options represents the period of time that the stock options granted are expected to be outstanding prior to exercise.
 The expected volatility is based on the historical price volatility of the Companys common stock.
 The risk-free interest rate represents the U.S. Treasury constant maturities rate for the expected life of the related stock options.
 The dividend yield represents anticipated cash dividends to be paid over the expected life of the stock options.
-The intrinsic values are based on a December 31, 2013 closing price of $0.01 per share.
+The intrinsic values are based on a June 30, 2013 closing price of $0.0134 per share.

-Share-based compensation from all sources recorded during the year ended December 31, 2013 and 2012 was $124,492 and $86,015, respectively, and is reported as general and administrative expense in the accompanying condensed consolidated statements of operations.
-As of December 31, 2013, there is approximately $148,567 of unrecognized compensation cost related to stock-based payments that will be recognized over a weighted average period of approximately 0.29 years.
+Share-based compensation from all sources recorded during the six months ended June 30, 2013 and 2012 was $204,557 and $53,850, respectively, and is reported as general and administrative expense in the accompanying condensed consolidated statements of operations.
+As of June 30, 2013, there is approximately $15,627 of unrecognized compensation cost related to stock-based payments that will be recognized over a weighted average period of approximately .27years.

-A summary of the status of the warrants outstanding at December 31, 2012 and 2013, and changes during the years then ended is presented in the following table:
+A summary of the status of the warrants outstanding at June 30, 2013, and changes during the six months then ended is presented in the following table: